Choosing the right prizes for a marketing competition

 How to organise in-store competitions?

-If you’re thinking of organising an in-store competition, here’s everything you need to know to boost results and ideas to inspire you.
+If you’re thinking of organising an in-store competition, here’s everything you need to know to boost results and some ideas to inspire you.

 Why offer in-store competitions